-My prior experience includes freelance writing and research projects with environmental, energy, transportation, and health organizations and publications such as Union for Concerned Scientists and EM Magazine of the Air & Waste Management Association.
-I also held positions with the National Academies, United States Environmental Protection Agency, and Cadmus Group, a consulting firm where I worked on EPA’s ENERGY STAR program and projects addressing indoor air quality and asthma.
+My prior experience includes freelance writing and research projects with environmental, energy, transportation, and health organizations and publications.
+I also held positions at the National Academies; United States Environmental Protection Agency; and Cadmus, a consulting firm where I worked on EPA’s ENERGY STAR and Indoor Air Quality Tools for Schools programs.

 I earned a Bachelor of Arts in Environmental Studies at The George Washington University, a Master of Arts in Government with an Environmental Focus at Johns Hopkins University, and a Specialization Certificate in Foundations of Positive Psychology from the University of Pennsylvania.
 I also completed The Science of Happiness course offered by the University of California, Berkeley and served as a Community Teaching Assistant.

 Some Other Fun Tidbits About Me